The Honorable Robert D. Ray

 Mike C. Gartner, who by coincidence has almost the same name as the team’s majority owner (they have different middle names), is married to the former Michelle Sutton.
 They live in Des Moines

-Executive VP, Chief Marketing Officer, Chief Retail Officer
+Executive VP, Co-Chief Operating Officer, Chief Retail Officer

-Jeremy started his career as a part-time clerk at the Coralville store in 1995 and stayed at Coralville while attending college.
-In 1998 he transferred to Indianola where he served in a number of different positions that included second assistant manager along with manager of general merchandise and perishables.
-Jeremy was promoted to assistant store director at the same store in 2000 and two years later he became a store director for the first time at Eldora.
-He was then chosen to lead Sioux City #3 in 2004.
-In 2007 Jeremy was selected from a strong list of candidates to be store director at Winona.
-Jeremy was promoted to our new assistant vice president, operations of the northeast region in September 2012.
-In 2014 Jeremy was promoted to vice president, general merchandise/HBC and later that year was named vice president, retail business development.
+Jeremy started his career as a part-time clerk at the Coralville Hy-Vee store in 1995 and continued at Coralville while attending college.
+In 1998 he transferred to Indianola where he served in a number of different positions which included second assistant manager along with manager of general merchandise and perishables.
+Jeremy was promoted to assistant store director in 2000 and two years later he became a store director at Eldora.
+He was then chosen to lead the team at Sioux City #3 in 2004.
+In 2007, Jeremy was selected from a strong list of candidates to become the store director at Winona.
+He was promoted to assistant vice president, operations of the northeast region in September 2012.
+In 2014, Jeremy became vice president, general merchandise/HBC, then vice president, retail business development.
+In 2016, he was named senior vice president, chief merchandising officer.
+Later that year, he became executive vice president, strategy, chief merchandising officer.
+Jeremy was named executive vice president, strategy and innovation, chief marketing officer in 2017.
+In early 2018, he was promoted to executive vice president, co-chief operating officer, chief marketing officer and in March 2018 was named executive vice president, co-chief operating officer, chief retail officer.

-Jeremy graduated from Aplington-Parkersburg Community High School and later graduated with a degree in nance from the University of Iowa.
-He is married to Christine and they have two daughters; Carly and Lauren.
+Jeremy graduated from Aplington-Parkersburg Community High School and later graduated with a degree in finance from the University of Iowa.
+He is married to Christine and they have two daughters: Carly and Lauren.
 Spending time with his family is the number one priority for Jeremy.
-He also enjoys playing golf, biking and hunting.
+He also enjoys playing golf, biking and hunting

 Chief Executive Officer, Big Brothers Big Sisters of Central Iowa